Annie Royle Taylor: Later life

 Taylor became a minor celebrity in England.
 She formed an organization called the "Tibetan Pioneer Mission" and recruited fourteen people to travel with her to Sikkim to study Tibetan and evangelize on the borders of Tibet.
 The mission did not succeed.
 Within a year, it is said that "the new missionaries repudiated her leadership and called on the CIM for assistance."
+At Taylor's suggestion, Cecil H. Polhill-Turner of the CIM, was asked to assume the leadership of the Tibetan Pioneer Mission.
+Under Polhill-Turner's guidance, the mission band continued their work in British Bhutan and on the Sino-Tibetan border.

 In May 1894, she moved to Yatung (near Rinchengang) in the Chumbi Valley, where the British had a concession to run a trade mart.
 She opened a store there and remained till 1907.
 In 1897, she brought two consignments of Tibetan artefacts to Britain and sold them to the Edinburgh Museum of Science and Art.
 William Carey visited her in Yatung and brought back her diaries, publishing them in 1902.
 In 1904, Taylor accompanied the Younghusband Expedition to Tibet, serving as a nurse.

 Taylor returned to London in 1907 and lived in a private asylum in Fulham.
 She died on 9 September 1922 and was buried on 13 September 1922 at West Norwood Cemetery.